-Inspect your entire body regularly for any skin changes, especially those already mentioned, and routinely visit your doctor for a thorough skin examination.
+Inspect your entire body regularly for any skin changes, especially those already mentioned, and routinely visit your local skin cancer clinic for a thorough skin examination.

 After sections of tissue from a biopsy of your skin are assessed under a microscope by a dermatopathologist and determined to be squamous cell carcinoma, your doctor will recommend several treatment options.
 Your doctor’s recommendations for therapy depending on the size, location and subtype of squamous cell carcinoma.
 Your age and general health are also taken into consideration.

-The more common treatment option is excisional surgery but cryotherapy with liquid nitrogen or even topical creams could be considered for very early lesions.
+The more common treatment option for this type of skin cancer is excisional surgery.
+Cryotherapy with liquid nitrogen or even topical creams could also be considered for very early lesions.
 Your doctor will discuss these treatment options with you.